 The Canon EOS 70D and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 70D has a resolution of 20 megapixel, whereas the 80D provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Canon 80D.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is somewhat larger (1 percent) than the Canon 70D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D and the Canon 80Dare of equal size.
 However, the 80D is slightly lighter (3 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.